Analysis | Trump has thrown coronavirus relief into doubt. Here’s what could happen next.

 5. Some other deal gets Trump to back off

-What this would be, it’s not clear.
-But Trump in the past has taken loud, tough stands on public issues and then backed off when lawmakers talk to him behind the scenes.
+What this would be is not clear.
+But Trump in the past has taken loud, tough stands on public issues and then backed off when lawmakers talked to him behind the scenes.